arshaali/arshaali.github.io/pages/courses.md

 #### University of Michigan

 Evaluating the Effects of Feedback and Trial Length on Performance: I investigated the effects of positive and negative feedback on performance and subjective ratings of performance during ten trials of the PEBL tracking test to understand the relationship between feedback and performance.
-I conducted exploratory data analysis and ran mixed-design ANOVA and paired-sample t-tests for statistical significance to determine the importance of the results.
+I conducted exploratory data analysis and ran mixed-design ANOVA and paired-sample t-tests in SPSS for statistical significance to determine the importance of the results.

 ---